-If you’re planning a trip to the Arctic Circle in wintertime, knowing what to pack can make the difference between having a great experience or a miserable time freezing in the snow while having your camera repeatedly die on you.
-To get the best Arctic gear, clothing, and accessories for photographers and the outdoorsy among you, read this ultimate Arctic Packing List.
+If you’re planning a trip to the Arctic Circle, or any frigid winter destination, knowing what to pack can make the difference between having a great experience…or a miserable time freezing in the snow while having your camera repeatedly die on you.
+To get the best snow gear, clothing, and accessories, read this ultimate winter packing list.

 Disclosure: This post contains affiliate links for which, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 However, all opinions and recommendations are my own.

-Tip: Pack at least two thermal shirts and two thermal leggings because those things will get gross and sweaty pretty fast.
-You will need to wash and alternate.
+Tip: Pack an extra pair of thermal shirts and leggings for winter travel because those things will get gross and sweaty fast.
+You will need to hand wash and alternate.

 Parka/Coat